Do sit-ups burn belly fat?

 People also ask

-What's the best exercise for belly fat?
+What's the best way to lose belly fat?

 Have a health claim to check?